-In my own research, I’m more alarmed by some investigators’ reliance on “evidence” provided by electronic ghost hunting equipment.
+In my own research, I’m uncomfortable with “evidence” provided entirely by electronic ghost hunting equipment.

-Oh, I use EMF meters, ghost boxes, voice recorders, and so on, just as many researchers do.
+Oh, like many (most?) researchers, I’ve used EMF meters, ghost boxes, voice recorders, and so on.

-That brings me back to the topic at hand: How much ghost hunters should research prior to an investigation.
+That brings me back to the topic at hand: How much ghost hunters should research before an investigation.

-I like the odds stacked in favor of a successful investigation.
+I’ll stack the odds in favor of a successful investigation.

 In addition, if I already know the names of likely ghosts – and those they associated with, in life – I think I get better results.
-Everyone likes to feel remembered, and called by name.
+After all, everyone likes to feel remembered, and called by name.

 But, for others, the stronger confirmation is what Harry Price described: An investigation where no one on the team (or nearby) had any prior knowledge about the ghosts.

-That’s something each ghost hunter needs to decide, in general, and sometimes on a case-by-case basis, depending on your goals.
+This is something each ghost hunter needs to decide, in general… and sometimes on a case-by-case basis, depending on your goals.